abdrahmansoltan/Learning-Notes/React/9-React-Interview.md

   - it's because like that we would be calling this function each time we render which changes the state (with different state object than the current one in memory) and cause re-render again, and this will lead to **render infinite loop**

-- Why React Hook `useState` uses const and not let?
+- Why React Hook `useState` uses `const` and not `let`?

-  --> because When the component is rerendered, the function is executed again, creating a new scope, creating a new `color` variable, which has nothing to do with the previous variable.
+  - because the state is immutable, so we can't change it, so we can't use `let` as it's mutable.

 - why if I write